rschristopher/ischristtrue.com/src/modern-views/free-will.md

 God's ultimate sovereignty
 vs
 God's love for mankind

+### weakness in synergism

+Doubting God's absolute sovereignty, doubting God's omniscience.

+### weakness in Monergism

+Doubting God's love for all mankind, dying only for the sins of the elect, not participating willfully in your own salvation, predestined to hell with no chance of salvation, impossible to act within, imposing limits of God

 Double predestination

-Limits of Rationality
+## Limits of Rationality

 We cannot reason or fit God within the bounds of rationality.